amrutprabhu/amrutprabhu.github.io/data/blog/2023/spring-boot-with-mongodb-using-spring-data.md

 ![rest response](/static/images/2023/connect-mongodb-with-spring-boot/rest-response.png)

 With this, we were just able to store and retrieve documents from a MongoDB instance using a Spring Boot Application.

+You can find the entire project on my GitHub repo [here](https://github.com/amrutprabhu/spring-boot-3-with-mongodb)

 **Next...**